Eric Radman : a Journal

 Loading Standalone Software

-Load the image from your TFTP server
+Load the image from a TFTP server

 set IP_ADDR 192.168.0.99